DarioKTS/tellMeY/README.md

 > Because of a
 > **_“JavaScript : WHY?!”_**
-> at a runtime crash, with a sad clown face.
+>  with a sad clown face.

 ---
 ## 📦 Why Not TypeScript?